 As men get older, their prostate glands will invariably enlarge in size, resulting in one or more possible problems: (1) mechanical obstruction of the prostatic urethra and bladder outlet, leading to slow urinary stream, difficulty starting urination and incomplete bladder emptying; (2) inflammation of the prostate (known as prostatitis), where patients may experience urgent and frequent urination, pelvic discomfort or blood in the urine; and (3) cancerous change within the prostate gland, which if undetected may gradually then spread outside the prostate to the nearby lymph nodes and thereafter the bony skeleton.

-Once patients notice these symptoms, they should consult their urologist, who will usually perform the following investigations to assess the cause and extent of their urinary obstruction: (1) bedside ultrasonography of the prostate, bladder and kidneys; (2) uroflowmetry and residual urine measurement (Fig. 2); (3) digital rectal examination of the prostate to palpate for possible nodules on the prostate; and (4) blood tests to assess kidney function and likelihood of prostate cancer (known as prostatic-specific antigen or PSA).
+Once patients notice these symptoms, they should consult their urologist, who will usually perform the following investigations to assess the cause and extent of their urinary obstruction: (1) bedside ultrasonography of the prostate, bladder and kidneys; (2) uroflowmetry and residual urine measurement (Fig. 2); (3) digital rectal examination of the prostate to palpate for possible nodules on the prostate; and (4) blood tests to assess kidney function and the likelihood of prostate cancer (known as prostatic-specific antigen or PSA).
 In younger men with similar symptoms and a normal-sized prostate, or in chronic smokers with associated blood in the urine, the urologist may recommend further evaluation with cystoscopy, where a flexible endoscope is passed up the male urethra to assess the lower urinary tract for urethral strictures or bladder tumours as alternative causes for such obstructive symptoms.

 Fig 2: Uroflowmetry, where male patients urinate into a special device that allows measurement of the urine flow rate.

 For most patients with early prostate obstruction, their symptoms are usually well controlled with medications known as alpha-blockers, which act on receptors in the bladder neck to relax the bladder outlet during urination.
-For men with large prostate glands more than 40gm in size, combination therapy of alpha-blockers with 5α-reductase inhibitors (5ARIs) eg. finasteride, has been demonstrated in several large studies to improve urine flow rates and bladder emptying, as well as reduce the likelihood of developing episodes of urinary retention.
-The latter acts by inhibiting the growth of cells within the prostate, and taken over a prolonged period of time will help decrease the prostate size.
+For men with large prostate glands more than 40gm in size, combination therapy of alpha-blockers with 5α-reductase inhibitors (5ARIs) eg. finasteride, has been demonstrated in several large studies to improve urine flow rates and bladder emptying, as well as to reduce the likelihood of developing episodes of urinary retention.
+The latter acts by inhibiting the growth of cells within the prostate, and when taken over a prolonged period, it will help decrease the prostate size.
 However, 5ARIs are often associated with erectile dysfunction and loss of libido as they also interfere with the effects of testosterone on the rest of the body.
 More recently, daily low-dose Cialis® (tadalafil) has also been reported to improve urinary flow, and may be considered as an alternative treatment to alpha-blockers in men with both prostate obstruction and erectile dysfunction.

 Fig 3.
 Illustration of the effect of various medications for prostate obstruction.

-In patients whose obstructive prostate symptoms are not improved with medications, most urologists will recommend transurethral resection of the prostate (TURP) as the next treatment option.
+In patients whose obstructive prostate symptoms are not improving with medications, most urologists will recommend transurethral resection of the prostate (TURP) as the next treatment option.
 In TURP, once the patient is anaesthetized, the urologist passes a specially designed rigid endoscope up the penile urethra to reach the prostate gland.
-A cutting loop with high-energy electrical current is used to widen the prostatic channel by shaving away prostate pieces, which are then evacuated from the bladder by a special handheld pump and sent for laboratory assessment.
-After the prostatic channel is adequately widened, a urinary catheter is inserted through the urethra into the bladder and irrigation is commenced to wash out any bleeding from the raw surfaces of the prostate gland.
+A cutting loop with a high-energy electrical current is used to widen the prostatic channel by shaving away prostate pieces, which are then evacuated from the bladder by a special handheld pump and sent for laboratory assessment.
+After the prostatic channel is adequately widened, a urinary catheter is inserted through the urethra into the bladder, and irrigation is commenced to wash out any bleeding from the raw surfaces of the prostate gland.
 This is usually stopped the following day, and the catheter removed 2-3 days after TURP surgery.
-In most cases, patients have significantly improved urine flow, and are discharged without complications.
+In most cases, patients have significantly improved urine flow and are discharged without complications.

 Fig 4.
 Illustration of transurethral resection of the prostate, where a high-energy cutting loop is used to serially cut prostate chips from within to widen the prostatic channel.

-The main risk of TURP surgery are persistent significant bleeding from the cut surfaces of the prostate gland, which occurs in 5% of all cases.
+The main risk of TURP surgery is persistent significant bleeding from the cut surfaces of the prostate gland, which occurs in 5% of all cases.
 If present, it may cause clot retention of the bladder, where urine is not able to drain out of the blocked catheter.
-This will necessitate blood transfusion, manual washout of the clots through the catheter, and if unsuccessful, return to the operating theatre for washout of the clots under anaesthesia.
-This risk is higher in patients with acute urinary retention; those with very large inflamed prostate glands; and in patients on anticoagulants eg. aspirin, warfarin, Plavix® etc. Less common complications include bladder perforation, temporary urinary incontinence, or delayed scarring of the bladder neck or urethra with recurrence of obstructive urinary symptoms.
+This will necessitate blood transfusion, manual washout of the clots through the catheter, and if unsuccessful, patients need to return to the operating theatre for washout of the clots under anaesthesia.
+This risk is higher in patients with acute urinary retention; those with very large inflamed prostate glands; and in patients on anticoagulants eg. aspirin, warfarin, Plavix®, etc. Less common complications include bladder perforation, temporary urinary incontinence, or delayed scarring of the bladder neck or urethra with recurrence of obstructive urinary symptoms.

-Compared to earlier TURP technology using monopolar electrical energy, the incidence of such complications have dropped significantly with the advent of bipolar TURP2.
+Compared to earlier TURP technology using monopolar electrical energy, the incidence of such complications has dropped significantly with the advent of bipolar TURP2.
 In bipolar TURP, the high energy cutting loop allows the surgeon to cut and stop bleeding simultaneously, with much less collateral energy damage to the nerves in the pelvic floor and urinary sphincter.
 In addition, the use of normal saline as irrigation fluid in bipolar TURP (instead of glycine) has minimized the risk of TUR syndrome.
-This means that urologists are no longer under time pressure to stop the surgery after an hour for fear of causing the patient to become fluid overloaded with electrolyte imbalances, and can complete the surgery successfully in one sitting regardless of prostate gland size.
-As such, bipolar TURP devices have replaced monopolar TURP in most hospitals today as the standard operating system, and is recommended by the European Association of Urology for improved clinical outcomes.
+This means that urologists are no longer under time pressure to stop the surgery after an hour for fear of causing the patient to become fluid overloaded with electrolyte imbalances and can complete the surgery successfully in one sitting regardless of prostate gland size.
+As such, bipolar TURP devices have replaced monopolar TURP in most hospitals today as the standard operating system and are recommended by the European Association of Urology for improved clinical outcomes.

 The Greenlight™ Laser is an innovative laser system that uses either a kalium-titanyl-phosphate (KTP) or a lithium triborate (LTO) laser at 532nm wavelength to widen the prostatic channel by vaporising the prostate gland at high energy.
-The laser energy is absorbed by haemoglobin but not by water, resulting in immediate ablation of prostate tissue with minimal bleeding during the procedure.
+The laser energy is absorbed by haemoglobin instead of water, resulting in immediate ablation of prostate tissue with minimal bleeding during the procedure.
 The benefits of GreenLight laser vaporization of the prostate include shorter hospital stay and catheter time, and less intraoperative bleeding.
-However, as the prostate tissue is vaporized, no tissue is available for laboratory analysis for presence of cancer cells in the prostate.
+However, as the prostate tissue is vaporized, no tissue is available for laboratory analysis for the presence of cancer cells in the prostate.